-Safety and security are serious concerns for every quarry company across Ireland.
+Safety and security are serious concerns for every quarry company across the UK.
 Vandalism and theft of equipment are ever-present threats, but with a number of fatalities on quarry sites, health and safety concerns are now of paramount importance to the industry.
 The focus on traditional threats is still necessary, but there is now a shift towards monitoring services to proactively aid in health & safety concerns.

 What are the general security issues for quarries?